OpenSTREAM-solvers/openstream/_sources/Guides/theory/TwoFluid_Model_Theory.rst.txt

 These relations depend on the local flow regime, which is determined by an additional flow regime identification model.

-The selected closure models are defined in the OpenSTREAM :mod:`Inputs.Model`, chosen from the available options listed in :mod:`InputEnums`.
-If not explicitly specified by the user, default models are applied as defined in :class:`Inputs.Models`.
-All closure relations are implemented in :class:`Solvers.Mixture.Mixture`, which the users can modify to suit specific simulation needs.
+The selected closure models are defined in the OpenSTREAM model file, chosen from the available options listed in :mod:`InputEnums`.
+If not explicitly specified by the user, default models are applied as defined in :class:`Inputs.Model`.
+All closure relations are implemented in :class:`Solvers.TwoFluid.Liquid` and :class:`Solvers.TwoFluid.Vapor`, which the users can modify to suit specific simulation needs.

-The thermodynamic properties for each phase are computed using coolprop, an open-source thermophysical property library that provides accurate equations of state and transport properties for a wide range of fluids.
+The thermodynamic properties for each phase are computed using `CoolProp <https://coolprop.org/>`_, an open-source thermophysical property library that provides accurate equations of state and transport properties for a wide range of fluids.

 Features and assumptions
 ------------------------